 The fallopian tube has different sections, so they can accumulate and affect the narrowing of the lumen in different places of this organ of the reproductive system.

 Often a woman does not even realize that the functioning of the organs of her reproductive system is impaired.
-But it is impossible to check the obstruction of the fallopian tubes at home, so you need to consult a doctor who will choose the most appropriate diagnostic method.
+But it is impossible to check for obstruction of the fallopian tubes at home, so you need to consult a doctor who will choose the most appropriate diagnostic method.

 • Hysterosalpingography (HSG)